-The Rockford 911 Division is currently accepting applications for entry-level and lateral positions.
+The Rockford 911 Division is currently accepting applications for lateral positions.
 If interested view the following links:

 To serve the public by answering calls for emergency assistance and dispatching the appropriate personnel, equipment, and emergency units in accordance with the location and nature of the call.